vedesh1337/mg_winter_castle_partii-Global-stripper/README.md

 - Changed the position of some cameras during cutscenes
 - Added Russian language support
 - Some items will now be picked up automatically after the cutscene
+- The teleport point on the bridge in front of the boss has been changed